 Kalich began a memoir, I’m Talking About Molly, using Picon’s diaries.
 He wrote Farblondjete [mixed up] Honeymoon, in which Picon played a young servant who eventually marries the lord of the manor, and Ghetto Gayeties, for which Picon translated the songs; he starred in The World of Sholom Aleichem, in which Picon sang a small role.
 They wintered in Miami, where Picon did four vaudeville shows a day.

-A surprising revival of Yiddish theater in 1959 was Kalich’s The Kosher Widow, their first completely dramatic play, which she called “the biggest thing since the Zionist movement.”
+A surprising revival of Yiddish theater in 1959 was Kalich’s The Term used for ritually untainted food according to the laws of Kashrut (Jewish dietary laws).kosher (kasher) Widow, their first completely dramatic play, which she called “the biggest thing since the Zionist movement.”
 Picon assumed two roles, wife and sweetheart.

 Soon thereafter, Picon first refused then accepted the role of an Italian mother whose sons live in the fast lane, in the film version of Neil Simon’s Come Blow Your Horn, for which she was nominated for an Academy Award for “best supporting actress” in 1964.
 She appeared on television in A Family Affair, The Jack Paar Show, Car 54, Where Are You? (in which she sang Warshawsky’s “Der Alef Bays”), and Dr. Kildare.
 After a bout with appendicitis on tour, Picon wrote her “mish-mosh” family biography, So Laugh a Little, with Ethel Rosenberg.